 Charleston’s Newest Middle School

-Our nationally recognized, private Middle School opens August 2020 with 6th grade.
-We will continue to add a grade each year until we operate fully as a K-8 school in 2022.
+Our nationally recognized, private Middle School opened August 2020 with 6th grade.

 Our middle school program is designed to harness the potential of adolescents through a combination of a rigorous, research based academic curriculum with a strong focus on the unique and essential social emotional skills tweens and teens need.
 We want our graduates to emerge as confident communicators, accomplished thinkers, empathetic friends and partners, adaptable learners, and creative leaders who are ready to enrich their next environment with their gifts.